tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

 Use virtual machine templates called AMI (Amazon Machine Images) to launch EC2 instances of any size into any availability zone.

-Security groups enable you to control your EC2 instance's inbound and outbound traffic
+Security groups enable you to control your EC2 instance's inbound and outbound traffic; they can only be configured for instances in "running" or "stopped" state, not in the "hibernate" state.

 ### Launching an EC2 instance